 Guide Sessions Per User shows the average number of sessions per unique user.
 While the total number of guide sessions will give you a great sense of overall usage, Guide Sessions Per User tells you more about how frequently one individual might use your guide.
 Look for this number to spike when downloads begin, and then again when your event gets underway.

 How can I improve my user engagement?

 Aside from having a great guide, there are a handful of Guidebook features which you can utilize to drive user engagement in your guide:

 - Interact: The Interact module acts as an in-guide news feed, showing recent posts, pictures, and upcoming popular sessions.

 - Connect and Chat: Allows people to connect and send private messages to other attendees.
 Messaging is a great way for people to network and build relationships with other attendees.

 - QR Game: Adding a QR game is a fun way to increase engagement, or even increase attendee awareness of your event sponsors.

 - Push Notifications: Using push notifications can escalate awareness of key events.
 Just be careful not to overdo it.
 Sending too many push notifications can have the opposite effect; users will disable notifications entirely.

-- Surveys: You can use surveys to gather feedback from your attendees to improve future events.
+- Forms: You can use forms to gather feedback from your attendees to improve future events.